 Broadcast¶

-This tutorial walks you through using cylc broadcast
+This tutorial walks you through using cylc broadcast which can be used

 to change task runtime configuration in a